How to make Sprouts

 4. Place the jar in a warm place and let it soak for another 6-8 hours.
 Beans have expanded as they have soaked up a lot of water.
 Drain and rinse the beans with tap water.
 Sprouts after 24 hours.

 5. Remove the cloth and wash the beans under cold water.
 With the first sign of sprouts remove sprouts from water.
-Drain all the water, transfer it back to the jar and let it rest in a warm place for another 6-8 hours.
+Drain all the water, and transfer it back to the jar and let it rest in a warm place for another 6-8 hours.
 Beans after 30 hours.

 6. Sprouts after 48 hours.
 Keep washing the beans under cold water to avoid the foul smell and bacteria growth.
 How to make Sprouts

 7. Beans need to remain moist throughout the sprouting process.
 If they are dry, it will kill the sprouting process.